Introduction

-Earth has likely experienced five or more supercontinents in its 4.6-billion-year history.
+Earth has experienced five or more supercontinents in its 4.6-billion-year geological history.
 While the exact number and timing are debated, geologists generally agree on the following major supercontinents:

 - Vaalbara (~3.3–2.8 billion years ago) – Possibly Earth’s first supercontinent.